hbar/hbar.github.io/_posts/2014-01-28-aims-diagnostic.md

 <p>Through this project, I also developed a strong background in accelerator engineering and particle
 beam modeling.
 I rebuilt and upgraded a radio frequency quadrupole accelerator, including its control and power systems.
-In addition, I developed my own ion beam dynamics simulation tools for modeling ion beams in the complex fields of a tokamak.</p>
+In addition, I developed my own ion beam dynamics simulation tools.
+These tools are capalbe of modeling for modeling classical and relaticistic ion beams in the complex 3D magnetic fields of devices like tokamaks.</p>

 3D simulation of particle trajectory for beam targeting: